scripting/feedland/database/worknotes.md

+#### 12/13/23; 12:32:40 PM by DW

+Fixed bugs in reading list code.

+#### 12/1/23; 12:18:34 PM by DW

+What do we do when a user subscribes to a reading list?

+We return before doing it all.

+And we do less -- just checking if each of the feeds in the list are in the database if they exist.

+We want the readouts in feedlandHome to look correct as soon as possible.

+The truth is subscribing to a new reading list takes as much time as subscribing from a list, and that can take a second for each feed.

+There is an art to this, we're still not doing it right in some circumstances.

 #### 11/30/23; 4:12:41 PM by DW

 Fixed problem with importing reading list feeds that don't have any categories.
 We were assigning the value of category in the database as